strongishllama/terraform-cdk-constructs/README.md

-# terraform-cdk-constructs
+# Terraform CDK Constructs

-A library for L2 CDKTF constructs.
+A library for CDKTF constructs.